GPlates/pygplates-usecases/notebooks/Netcdf_mantle_to_plate_ref_frame/readme.md

 #### Step 4: Open mantle_to_plate_ref_frame.ipynb and run the code cell

-See the comments insde mantle_to_plate_ref_frame.ipynb to customize the code for your grids.
+See the comments inside mantle_to_plate_ref_frame.ipynb to customize the code for your grids.

+Alternatively, you can also build your own local docker container.
+The Dockerfile can be found in this folder.

+`docker build -t my-pygplates-dt .`